C1. Patterns and Relationships

 Creating a pattern requires more complex algebraic reasoning than recognizing an existing pattern and extending it.

-The activity helps to verify important elements of algebraic reasoning:
+The activity helps to verify important aspects of algebraic reasoning:

 • understanding the structure of the pattern (the pattern is simple or complex);